MEET YOUR TAX COLLECTOR

 Note: Real Estate Taxes and Tangible Personal Property Taxes may be paid in installments.
 You may download the application, or stop by the Main Office and pick them up.
-For more information please call the Main Office, 407-742-4000, or e-mail firstname.lastname@example.org.
+For more information, please call 407-742-4000 or e-mail firstname.lastname@example.org.

 3. TOURIST DEVELOPMENT TAX